basnow28/bagel-delivery/README.md

 ## File Structure
      src folder:
-api/ - Functions that call api endpoints containers/ - components used in the routes components/ - components used by containerss routes/ - React Router setup store/ - React Redux and Saga setup:
+          api/ - Functions that call api endpoints containers/ - components used in the routes components/ - components used by containers
+          routes/ - React Router setup
-     actions/ - React Redux actions
+          store/ - React Redux and Saga setup: actions/ - React Redux actions
-     reducers/ - React Redux reducers, add a reducer to index.js to create an object in the store sagas/ - React Redux sagas, they contain business logic and call api functions selectors/ - functions used to select data from Redux store styles/ - global styles tests/ - react tests, using jest (See more: https://jestjs.io/docs/en/tutorial-react)
+               reducers/ - React Redux reducers, add a reducer to index.js to create an object in the store sagas/ - React Redux sagas, they contain business logic and call api functions selectors/ - functions used to select data from Redux store styles/ - global styles
+          tests/ - react tests, using jest (See more: https://jestjs.io/docs/en/tutorial-react)

 ## Learn More